leobessa/dynamo-autoscale/README.md

 # Configuration

 This library requires AWS keys that have access to both CloudWatch and DynamoDB, for retriving data and sending scaling requests.
+Using IAM, create a new user, and assign the 'CloudWatch Read Only Access' policy template.
+In addition, you will need to use the Policy Generator to add at least the following Amazon DynamoDB actions:

+  - "dynamodb:DescribeTable"
+  - "dynamodb:ListTables"
+  - "dynamodb:UpdateTable"

+The ARN for the custom policy can be specified as '*' to allow access to all tables, or alternatively you can refer to the IAM documentation to limit access to specific tables only.

 The project will look for a YAML file in the following locations on start up: